jadijadi/lpic1book/content/1024_use_debian_package_management.md

 |update|Updates the information about packages from repositories|
 |upgrade|Upgrades all packages|

-> In some cases a package is installed but without proper dependencies (say using `dpkg`) or an installation is intrupted for any reason.
+> In some cases a package is installed but without proper dependencies (say using `dpkg`) or an installation is interrupted for any reason.
 In these cases a `apt-get install -f` might help, `-f` is for `fix broken`.
 ## Common apt-cache options

 |Option|Usage|